FWangZil/AptoStall/app/README.md

 # AptoStall DApp

-A minimal but production-grade front-end for the Kiosk-style fixed-price marketplace smart contract on Aptos devnet.
+A minimal but production-grade front-end for the Kiosk-style fixed-price marketplace smart contract on Aptos testnet.

 ## 🚀 Features